About the Journal

 Focus and Scope

-The aim of the Editorial Board is to publish articles related to bioethics in social sciences (sociology, psychology, law, political science, information and communication sciences, pedagogy, education and rehabilitation sciences, speech-language pathology, kinesiology, demography, social activities, security and defence sciences, economics), humanities (philosophy, theology, philology, history, art history, archaeology, ethnology and anthropology, religious sciences), biomedical (medicine, public health, veterinary medicine, dentistry and pharmacology), but also in other sciences.
-The journal is published twice a year.
+The aim of the Editorial Board is to publish articles related to bioethics in social sciences (sociology, psychology, law, political science, information and communication sciences, pedagogy, education and rehabilitation sciences, speech-language pathology, kinesiology, demography, social activities, security and defence sciences, economics), humanities (philosophy, theology, philology, history, art history, archaeology, ethnology and anthropology, religious sciences), biomedical sciences (medicine, public health, veterinary medicine, dentistry and pharmacology), but also articles related to bioethics and artificial intelligence.

-Reviewed articles are categorized as following:
+Reviewed papers are categorized as following:

-- Original Scientific Articles
+- Original scientific articles

-- Review Articles
+- Review articles

-- Professional Articles
+- Professional articles

 All papers submitted to Jahr - European Journal of Bioethics undergo double-blind peer-review process in which two anonymous reviewers assess the work in anonymous form.
 Authors will be at appropriate time informed about the peer-reviewed results and editorial process.
 Editorial Board reserves the right to adjust the work in accordance with editorial propositions.

-Journal will be published twice a year.
+Journal is published twice a year.

 Open Access Policy